Affected by someone else's addiction?

 - Identify another family member or close friend who would be willing to make their home a safe haven for you

-- Have the number of your local domestic abuse or domestic violence service(s) on your person at all times
+- Have the number of your local domestic abuse service(s) on your person at all times

 These are just some of the things you can put in place.
 CRI family support services will be able to help you to identify patterns to your loved ones drinking &/or drug use alongside any red flag alerters.

 Don’t suffer in silence & isolation, take the first step in your own recovery today & call your nearest project.